-Retrieve a Files Original Direct Download Address from Safari
+Retrieve a Files Original Direct Download Address from Safari in Mac OS X

 - Click the “Downloads” button in the upper right of a Safari window to drop down the list of files